Ed-Yang/rpidebug/README.md

 ## Remote GDB Server

 We use "preLaunchTask" which define a custom task to initialize a gdbserver on the target.

-Somehow, the VSCode IDE will pop a dialog after press the debug button.
+** Note, If you did not define "problemMatcher, after press the debug button, the VSCode IDE will pop a dialog.
 It is needed to clock the "Debug anyway" to start the degugging.
+[The specified task cannot be tracked.](https://stackoverflow.com/questions/48169485/stall-when-debugging-with-gdbserver-in-vscode-the-prelaunchtask-docker-gdb/50607478#50607478)

 ![debug any way](images/debug-anyway.png)